robisim74/angular-l10n/doc/spec.md

 ```Html
 {{ value | localeCurrency:defaultLocale:currency:true:'1.2-2' }}
 ```
+*N.B.
+You can dynamically change parameters and expressions values.*

 #### <a name="3.1.3"/>3.1.3 OnPush ChangeDetectionStrategy
 _Pure pipes_ don't need to set `ChangeDetectionStrategy` to `OnPush`: if into your components you need to use it for working with other _impure pipes_, when you extend `Translation` or `Localization` classes you have also to pass `ChangeDetectorRef`: